Where to Donate Books in Melbourne

 How to Donate Books

-The New International Bookshop has specific requests for books, such as those on LGBTQ issues, philosophy, and comics.
-Check their list to see if your books fit.
-This could be a great place to donate books that are niche.
+The New International Bookshop has specific requests for books.
+Check their list online first to see if your books fit.
+It’s an ideal place for niche book donations.

 Babel Books